mayanksoni-1677/Shree-Parmeshwari-Jewellers/README.md

 # Shree-Parmeshwari-Jewellers
-A Desktop Application created in C#
+A Desktop Application created in C#.